winft/theseus-ship/CONTRIBUTING.md

     bt

-where the first variant can be used when you want to analyse the most recent backtrace generated for KWinFT and in the secondary command `<pid>` is the PID of one past KWinFT process in the list you read before with `coredumpctl` and that you want to analyse now with GDB.
+where the first variant can be used when you want to analyse the most recent backtrace generated for Theseus' Ship and in the secondary command `<pid>` is the PID of one past Theseus' Ship process in the list you read before with `coredumpctl` and that you want to analyse now with GDB.